Start Prep From 0 & Get IIT Bombay with Most Powerful JEE Dropper Course

 · Use dimension analysis to verify answers quickly

-· Build solid theoretical foundation first
+· Build a solid theoretical foundation first

 · Read questions thoroughly – don't skim for keywords

 Physics rewards systematic practice more than any other subject.
-Solve 10-15 numerical problems daily from PYQs to build the speed and confidence needed for 99+ percentile.
+Solve 10-15 numerical problems daily from PYQs to build the speed and confidence needed for a 99+ percentile.

-Remember: Each subject has its personality.
+Remember: Each subject has its own personality.
 Biology rewards memory and NCERT mastery.
 Chemistry demands balanced preparation across three branches.
 Physics tests your problem-solving speed and accuracy.

 Adapt your PYQ strategy accordingly, and watch your scores climb steadily. 🎯